TristinaWright/tristinawright.github.io/_posts/static/2018-02-22-my-statement.md

 I want to keep writing.
 There are people in publishing who I wanted to work with.
 Maybe someday, that will once again be possible.
 As I said before, there are those who will believe me, and there are those who won't.
 I have no control over that outcome beyond telling my side of things and letting things fall where they will.

 For now, this is goodbye.
-I stand by my innocence regarding these specific allegations; however, I'm sorry for the hurt I caused to my friends and to the teens I spectacularly failed.
+I stand by my innocence regarding these specific allegations; however, I'm sorry for the hurt I caused to my friends and to the teens I failed.

 _Tristina Wright_